KitchNasty02/FitSync/README.md

 # FitSync

 FitSync is a Python program that uses the public Garmin API to pull user activities and format them nicely in Google Sheets.
-This was made for tracking and analytics of my families activities.
+This was made for tracking and analytics of my family's activities.

 ### How it works:
 - user accounts are saved locally with encrypted passwords